-Enerflex has entered into distribution and service agreements with INNIO, pursuant to which Enerflex is a Global Platinum Power Packager of INNIO's Waukesha engine and parts.
+Enerflex has entered into distribution and service agreements with INNIO, pursuant to which Enerflex is a Platinum Tier Gas Compression Solution Provider of INNIO Waukesha engines and parts.
 Additionally, the Company is a distributor for INNIO's Jenbacher gas engines and parts in Canada.
-INNIO produces high-quality reciprocating gas-fuelled engines, sold under the brand name Waukesha primarily for natural gas compression and power generation applications, and the brand name Jenbacher for power generation.
+INNIO produces highquality reciprocating gas-fuelled engines, sold under the brand name Waukesha primarily for natural gas compression and power generation applications, and the brand name Jenbacher for power generation.